The Vector Grounding Problem: Grounding Generative Pre-trained Models

+While diagrammatic iconicity is not typically characterised in distributional terms, patterns of co-occurrence in language reflect stable statistical regularities in the way in which linguistic elements are used together.
+Certain words tend to occur together more frequently than others, and certain grammatical constructions tend to co-occur with particular semantic categories.
+These patterns of co-occurrence reflect the underlying structure of the world that speakers are trying to describe.
+Thus, \emph{contra} \citet{Bender2020}, form and meaning are far from being so easily separable, especially at the level of general patterns of language use.
-The patterns of language use derived from the training corpus are likely to reveal important aspects of the world's statistical structure.
-These patterns are neither random nor predominantly stochastic; rather, language and linguistic expressions are highly organised in systematic ways.
-This structure embeds information about patterns of interaction between humans and the world, human methods of categorising their environments, and the selection of features that are more or less salient to them.
-The structure reflected in these patterns of linguistic use carries significant information about the meaning of linguistic expressions.

-Furthermore, a plausible hypothesis for LLMs' success in a wide range of linguistic tasks is that they have induced general semantic patterns from their training data, which closely resemble what could be termed semantic `laws'.\footnote{For some preliminary work on the potential form of such semantic laws, see \cite{Wolfram2023}.} These laws are not merely formal or syntactic; rather, they tap into the intricate relationships between linguistic form and the world it describes, namely, the semantics of language.
-The requirements for linguistic expression of worldly states-of-affairs underlie the patterns in form and syntax found in human linguistic output.
+The patterns of language use derived from the training corpus reveal important aspects of the world.
+They embed information about patterns of interaction between humans and the world, human ways of categorising their environments, and the selection of features that are more or less salient to them.
+Indeed, a plausible hypothesis for LLMs' success in a wide range of tasks is that they have induced general semantic patterns from their training data.
+These patterns are not merely formal or syntactic; rather, they tap into the intricate relationships between linguistic form and the world it describes.\footnote{See \citet{merrillCanYouLearn2024} for concrete evidence that LLMs can induce entailment relationships between sentences from co-occurrence statistics.}

-A strict separation of form and meaning has been a central assumption in much of linguistics, from Ferdinand de Saussure's principle of the ``arbitrariness of the linguistic sign'' \citep{Saussure1916} to contemporary formal theories of syntax and semantics \citep{chomskySyntacticStructures1957,montagueUniversalGrammar1970}.
-However, this notion has faced increasing scrutiny since the 1980s, especially in light of empirical investigations of the iconicity of language \citep{pernissBridgeIconicityWorld2014}.
-In this context, iconicity refers to a non-arbitrary relationship between the form of a linguistic sign and its referent, based on some similarity or analogy.
-The nature of this similarity relation can vary: imagistic iconicity involves a perceptual resemblance between a word and its referent (e.g., in onomatopoeias), while diagrammatic iconicity entails a structural resemblance \citep{haimanIconicitySyntax1985}.